Claudia Barrett: Early life

-Barrett was born in Los Angeles, California, the daughter of Mr. and Mrs. I. J. Williams.
-She began taking acting classes at an early age to overcome her timidness.
-After high school, she studied at Pasadena Community Playhouse for a year and acted at Encino Little Theatre.
+Barrett was born in Los Angeles, California, the daughter of Arvilla Benton and Iman J. Williams.
+She and her two brothers were raised as Christian Scientists.
+At the urging of her mother, she began taking acting classes at an early age to overcome her shyness.
+She won the Miss Sherman Oaks beauty contest.
+After she left Van Nuys High School she studied at the Pasadena Playhouse for a year and acted at Encino Little Theatre.

 Career

 Although she was mainly involved with television, Barrett's acting career began with film in the late 1940s and 1950s.
-At age 18, she was signed (as Imagene Williams) to a contract with Warner Bros.
-Her first movie appearance was in the 1949 classic film noir White Heat starring James Cagney and Virginia Mayo.
-The next year, she had the part of Miss Dolly Travers in MGM's The Happy Years, which starred Dean Stockwell, Darryl Hickman, and Leo G. Carroll.
-After leaving Warner Bros., she appeared in several films at Republic Pictures, a studio that for the most part produced Westerns.
+At age 18, she was contracted to Warner Bros. under the stage name Imagene Williams.
+Her first movie appearance was in the 1949 film noir White Heat starring James Cagney and Virginia Mayo.
+The next year, she was cast as Dolly Travers in the MGM film The Happy Years, which starred Dean Stockwell, Darryl Hickman, and Leo G. Carroll.
+After leaving Warner Bros., she appeared in several films for Republic Pictures, a studio that mostly produced Westerns.
+She could ride a horse after learning as a Girl Scout.
 Her other film credits included The Story of Seabiscuit and Chain Lightning, as well as one of the leads of A Life at Stake, a murder drama starring Angela Lansbury.
 In 1953, she played one of the lead roles, Alice, in the low-budget science-fiction film Robot Monster, generally regarded as one of the worst films of all time.
-She had accepted the part against the advice of her agent.
+She accepted the part against the advice of her agent.
 She said the following about her role: